-Noncurrent, nonmonetary. assets are purchased because they represent bundles of future benefits.
+Noncurrent, nonmonetary assets are purchased because they represent bundles of future benefits.
 All of these assets, with the exception of site land, eventually give up these benefits as the firm uses them to produce revenues.

-Next, we will analyze the concept of depreciation, but the theoretical concepts are the same, and the analysis applies equally well to depletion and amortization.
+Next, we will analyze the concept of depreciation, but the theoretical concepts are the same.
+Furthermore, the analysis applies equally as well to depletion and amortization.

 Depreciation Is an Allocation Concept

-- Record the expenditure as an asset at the time of purchase and make no further adjustment until the asset is sold, abandoned, or otherwise disposed of, at which time the entire cost of the asset is written off to expense.
+- Record the expenditure as an asset at the time of purchase and make no further adjustment until the asset is sold, abandoned, or otherwise disposed of, at which time the entire cost of the asset is written off to expense

-Although estimates such useful lives and salvage value must be made, accountants believe that the benefits of the depreciation process outweigh the subjectivity of these estimates.
+Although estimates such as useful lifetime and salvage value must be made, accountants believe that the benefits of the depreciation process outweigh the subjectivity of these estimates.

 Depreciation Is Not a Valuation Concept

 Unfortunately, many individuals think that depreciation represents a decrease in the value of an asset.
-Accounting records do not attempt to show the current value of an asset, and depreciation is not used to value plant or equipment.
-For example, because of market conditions, the value of a building may substantially increase over a specific period of time.
+Accounting records do not attempt to show the current value of an asset, and depreciation is not used to value a plant or pieces of equipment.

 Depreciation Is Not a Direct Source of Cash

 This is no different from the write-off of prepaid insurance or rent.
-The cash outlay takes place when the payment for the related asset
+The cash outlay takes place when the payment for the related asset is made.

 What Causes Depreciation?

-There are two factors that cause a tangible asset to give up its economic benefits: deterioration and obsolescence.
+There are two factors that cause a tangible asset to give up its economic benefits: physical deterioration and obsolescence.

-In addition, depreciation is recorded for those items included in the Plant and Equipment account, even if they are temporarily not in use.
+In addition, depreciation is recorded for those items included in the plant and equipment account, even if they are temporarily not in use.
 This is because as time passes, physical deterioration takes place to a certain extent, regardless of use.

-Obsolescence refers to the process of becoming outdated, outmoded, or inadequate.
-Certain high-tech equipment, such as computers and other electronic devices, are subject to rapid obsolescence.
+Certain pieces of high-tech equipment, such as computers and other electronic devices, are subject to rapid obsolescence.
 Although these assets continue to perform, new technology makes them outdated in a relatively short period of time.

 They are primarily related to determining the economic useful life of assets, and no attempt is made to separate these joint factors in that determination.